camerianm/ExoEvo/CPgrid/cpgrid_README.txt

 #      Cpx phases (5 - cEn, Di, CaTs)
 #      Maj phases (both Maj and NaMaj have Al in them)

-#Change the below '200' to a larger number for a finer-resolution grid
 T=np.arange(10,3000,10)
 P=np.arange(10000,6500000,10000)